Code-Institute-Submissions/nicer-tours/README.md

 GG for the constant presence and encouragement.
 You are a pearl!

 My former employer, The Travel Expert, in the tourism industry.
 Without them, I would not have been in a position to make such a detailed project.

 ## Future plans

-## Cloning & deploying

-You can clone and deploy this in your GitHub Desktop application by following these steps:

-Navigate to this repository

-Click the green "Code" button

-Click "Open with GitHub Desktop"

-Follow the prompts in the GitHub Desktop application.

-## I hope you enjoy this project!
+As the company grows, the website will grow alongside.
+This will involve adding extra tour destination pages, sub-sections as mentioned above, and a full reviews page with a gallery of photos taken by customers.